helidon-io/helidon/docs/mp/openapi/openapi.md

 2. `@APIResponse` describes the HTTP response and declares its media type and contents.
 <!--@mdc :: -->

-endpoint uses none.
+You can also define any request parameters the endpoint expects, although this endpoint uses none.

 This excerpt shows only a few annotations for illustration.
 The [Helidon MP